jehptes/hello-world/README.md

 # hello-world
-Initial introduction project to github
+Initial introduction project to github.

-My name is Ioudom foubi jephte , i study at
-Nova Information management school.
+My name is Ioudom foubi jephte and I study at Nova Information management school, based in Lisbon, Portugal.

 ## Subheader